 Percy & Small video sponsored by Bath Savings Institution.

-See some of Maine’s most iconic lighthouses from the water on one of our daily cruises.And, get an up-close look at Navy vessels under construction at Bath Iron Works.
+Hop on one of our daily cruises to see some of Maine’s most iconic lighthouses from the water and get an up-close look at Navy vessels under construction at Bath Iron Works.

 On our waterfront, step aboard the newly restored 1906 schooner Mary E to tour the vessel and learn more about her storied history.

-The museum’s working Boatshop keeps Maine’s wooden boatbuilding traditions alive — chat with the craftsmen at work!
-The Boatshop also offers a variety of workshops that teach traditional woodworking techniques.
+The museum’s working Boatshop keeps Maine’s wooden boatbuilding traditions alive!
+Chat with craftsmen at work or participate in the variety of workshops that teach traditional woodworking techniques.

 Kids love exploring the Pirate Playship, climbing inside the human-sized lobster trap, taking the wheel to captain a tugboat, and launching a wooden ship!